-The service is available through any Calgary emergency department or urgent care centre, and the team works primarily out of their specialized facilities in the Sheldon Chumir Urgent Care facility.
-This service is available 24/7 to anyone 12 years of age and up who has experienced a sexual assault within 96 hours.
+The service is available primarily through the Sheldon M. Chumir Urgent Care Centre, where the CSART team has a specialized space.
+CSART services are also available through any Calgary emergency department.
+This service is available 24/7 to anyone 12 years of age and up who has experienced a sexual assault within 7 days (168 hours).
 Children under 12 are served at the Alberta Children’s Hospital.

 SHELDON CHUMIR URGENT CARE: 1213 4 Street SW Calgary, Alberta, T2R 0X7

 ALBERTA CHILDREN’S HOSPITAL: 28 Oki Drive NW, Calgary, Alberta, T3B 6A8